 Recently those of us who could make it met up in New Jersey/New York City for a few days (to watch the finale together!) and Kasey and I stayed with Indu and Karthik's family.
 They were such wonderful hosts and we had a great time being with them and seeing everyone.
 (Subscribe to my Youtube channel and click the bell to be notified when a new video goes up, because soon I'll be adding a fun new video all about our out-East trip!)

 Indu made this Indian Upma recipe for us and the flavor, oh. my. gosh you guys, it was bursting with flavor!
 Indu said this is what she makes when they're short on time and she needs a quick breakfast that everyone loves.
 Yep, they have this for breakfast.
 She said, “we eat savory breakfasts, not sweet”.

-By the way, to all of you other Moms from the Kids Baking Championship Season 6 show, I'll be coming for you next, asking if you'll share a family favorite recipe too!
+By the way, to all of you other Moms from Kids Baking Championship Season 6, I'm coming for you next, asking if you'll share a family favorite recipe too!

 Moms of Kids Baking Championship Season 6: Indian Upma Recipe from Indu

 Yield 6-8 servings

 Below are the original notes from the recipe Indu uses, with my own modifications added since I made a bigger batch to feed 6 of us, which includes 3 hungry men. 🙂

 (Plus you know me, I'm always playing with recipes!)
 This has a little spicy bite to it but not too much, it's just bursting with delicious flavor.

 - 4 Tablespoons oil, I used sesame oil

 - 2 teaspoons mustard seed (I used 2 Tablespoons)